annihalated/annihalated.github.io/_pages/about.md

 title: About
 permalink: /about
 ---
-I am a writer and researcher.
-I have worked for, published in, consulted for, or interned at: [*Vidhi*](https://vidhilegalpolicy.in) (2022-present), [*Dialogue*](https://thedialogue.co.in) (2020), and private clients (2021-); everything here should be considered my own opinion, taken at my risk, and not attributable to my past or present employers.
-I also publish a newsletter on [Substack](https://nihalsahu.substack.com).

-During law school (2018-2023), I was a Managing Editor (Blog) and Senior Editor at my law school's [flagship journal.](https://nualslawjournal.com/)

-## Forms and Functions

 This isn't quite a blog.
 Well, the general impulse is blog-adjacent, but it breaks convention by failing to publish in discrete, completed units.
 This website will contain plenty of material that is *in-progress*.
 I hope to slowly develop a habit of writing into a pepetually-open text file, documenting ideas and thoughts from research papers, blog posts, and other materials.